jhurrell/cclf-random-data/README.md

 python3 main.py
 ```

-This will generate fake CCLF files for each of the file types listed in the IP.
+This will generate fake CCLF files for each of the file types listed in the PDF.

-The generated files are located in the `output` directory and have a filename
+The generated files will be written to the `_output` directory and have a
-that includes the date, time, and type of file.
-The filenames follow the formats
+filename that includes the date, time, and type of file.
+The filenames follow
-specified in the requirements.
+the formats specified in the requirements.

-Each file contains random data based on the specifications provided in the IP.
+Each file contains random data based on the specifications provided in the PDF.

-The scripts use Python's built-in random number generator to generate fake data
+The scripts use [Faker](https://faker.readthedocs.io/en/master/) to produce
-for each field in the file.
-There is no intent to create realistic data, as this
+pseudo-random data for fields such as dates and names.
+The Faker library is used
-would require a significant amount of time and resources.
-Instead, the scripts
+to generate realistic looking data, but it does not guarantee that the data will
-generate random data that adheres to the specifications provided in the IP.
+be realistic or accurate in any way.

 ## Resources